MINERAL ACCRETION FACTORY

 – with a positive impact on the environment

 Thanks to support from CN@P, the first prototype was set up in November 2012 off the island of Gili Trawangan (Indonesia).
 The project is currently being developed on Reunion Island by the A.P.I.
 (Art Paysage Insularité) laboratory at ESA Reunion.
-The first pieces produced will be added to the CN@P collections as soon as they leave the water.

-Télécharger le dossier M.A.F.
+> Télécharger le dossier M.A.F.

-Download the M.A.F. poster
+> Télécharger le poster / Download the poster

-Télécharger l’article [FR]
+> Télécharger l’article [FR]

-Download the article [ENG]
+> Download the article [ENG]